-Business training has evolved substantially in the last few years.
+The beauty and skin lightening Industry business training has evolved substantially in the last few years.
 The traditional ‘prescribed’ classroom based course has largely given way to a more flexible ‘onsite’ style of training delivery.
-Instead of travelling to a public event, many training providers are now willing to come to your own offices.
+Instead of travelling to a public event, many training providers are now willing to come to your own office, studio or complex.
 Even computer based training is being delivered in this way with many Companies providing all of the equipment needed, such as laptops.

 These articles aim to provide insight into the various options available and help you to make a more informed choice for your business.

 Onsite Computer Training at Your Offices

 With the reliance on computers in today’s work place, it’s little wonder that IT training has become an essential component in most staff members development.
 Microsoft Office is now the de facto software package in virtually every business on the Planet and a good working knowledge of Excel and Word considered essential.

 If you only have the occasional individual employee who needs up-skilling in MS Office, then a traditional classroom-based course may fit the bill.
 However, at an average of £300 per person (plus VAT), it can become expensive.
 By comparison, many providers can offer attractive rates for onsite training at your own offices, particularly if you have several staff to train.
 Rates vary significantly, but expect to pay in the region of £500 – £1000 per day for a small group of up to ten delegates.
 Most will levy a small charge for the hire of laptops in addition to the daily rate, but the total price is likely to be much less than sending your employees on to a public course.
 Our Company is based in Sheffield and we recently employed Paul Brown Training to deliver an Intermediate level Excel course onsite.
 We were very happy with the results and you can get more information about onsite Excel training on their website.